Committees

 Public Law/Public Service

-Formed in 2011, The Public Law/Public Service Committee, , promotes the professional development of AABA members who work in public law or public service by providing a forum for those attorneys to interact and network with each other and with the community at large.
-The Committee acts as a resource for AABA members interested in public service /gov't work.
+Formed in 2011, the Public Law/Public Service Committee promotes the professional development of AABA members who work in public law or public service by providing a forum for those attorneys to interact and network with each other and with the community at large.
+The Committee acts as a resource for AABA members interested in public service and government work.

 Founded in 2016, the Public Law Leadership Advisory Council brings together senior APA leaders in public service law.
 The Council advises AABA Board and Committee leadership on public service initiatives, serves our senior API public leader community, and is a resource on presidential, gubernatorial, or local leadership appointments.